arwes/arwes/docs/FAQ.md

 Since [React](https://reactjs.org) is a library with component logic written in JavaScript, we could "easily" use React components with other frameworks or vanilla JavaScript.
-Though it may be more complicated to setup and work with.
+Not all features will be supported.
+Additional setup is required.

 ## Why Arwes uses [JSS](https://cssinjs.org) as a styling solution?